Multi-Ethnic Genotyping Array (MEGA) Consortium

 Biobanks Use MEGAEX to Analyze Tissue Collections

-Personalized medicine programs will combine genomic data with clinical information to gain insight to complex disease.
+Institutions combine genomic data with clinical research information to gain insights into complex diseases.

 Multi-Ethnic Genotyping Array (MEGA)